mmob-tech/public-docs/docs/clients/How to Install your Integration/iOS Applications/steps-to-install-ios.md

 ---
 ### Step 1: Adding Swift Package Manager

-To get started, add https://github.com/mmib-tech/mmob-client-ios.git in Xcode as a package repository.
+To get started, add mmob's package repository in Xcode.

 ### Step 2: Import mmob Client Package

 ![](./../images/1-add-package-menu.png)

+Click `File` -> `Add Packages`

 ![](./../images/2-add-package-modal.png)

+In the search bar, type https://github.com/mmob-tech/mmob-client-ios.git, on which you will find `mmob-client-ios`.

 ![](./../images/3-add-package-modal-confirmation.png)

+You will then see

 ---
 ### Script Breakdown